|

 On Being a Mother ~ Author Unknown ~

-Friday after work, as I drove over to pick her up I was a bit nervous.
-When I arrived at her house, I noticed that
+That Friday after work, as I drove over to pick her up I was a bit nervous.
+When I arrived at her house,

-she, too, seemed to be nervous about our date.
+I noticed that she, too, seemed to be nervous about our date.
 She waited in the door with her coat on.
-She had curled her
+She

-hair and was wearing the dress that she had worn to celebrate her last wedding anniversary.
-She smiled from
+had curled her hair and was wearing the dress that she had worn to celebrate her last wedding anniversary.

 We went to a restaurant that, althought not elegant, was very nice and cozy.
 My mother took my arm as if she